SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 ## Test the application

-Open another CodeReady Workspaces Terminal Window by clicking on the '+' sign next to it and selecting "Terminal".
+Open another CodeReady Workspaces Terminal Window by clicking on the '**+**' sign next to it and selecting **Terminal**.
 From the new Terminal window, access the application by running the below command:

 ```
 curl http://localhost:8080